cjbrock/flatiron-teaching-resources/Mod-2/Week-2/lecture-3/mod-2-sinatra-week-2-lecture-3-intro-to-sinatra.md

     end

-# If you want to add a DB connection
+# Possible extensions: Add in relationships, upgrade with a database connections

 # environment.rb